ankitects/ankimobile-docs/src/study-tools.md

 **Scratchpad Size**
 Alters the size of the scratchpad window.

+**Scroll Up**
+**Scroll Down**
+When card content larger than one screen, scrolls up or down.
+Useful when using a gamepad without an analog control stick.

 **Set Due Date**
 Make the card a review card if it is not already one, and make it due in the number of days you specify.
 If you choose 0 days, the card will be